 I also experienced what I will forever consider the most brutal state interview of all time, so I’ll never walk into or out of an interview as intimidated as I did in the summer of 2011.
 I really do have the Miss Florida Organization to thank for that.
 My experience with MFAO and fellow sister queens was invaluable and will be forever treasured.

 The true purpose of this post, however, is because Miss America and Miss USA titleholder can still truly be exceptional and socially-relevant role models.
 Now that every pop star on the planet’s opting for a “more mature” image, our kids need classy, scholastically-minded women to look up to more than ever.
 For this very reason, I’ve racked my brain to draft up some beauty pageant tips for not only winning competitions but also exemplifying dignity and grace in every-day life.
 Keep reading for all 10 beauty pageant tips!

 Beauty Pageant Tips for Becoming an Every-Day Miss America

-1. Set goals.
+1. Set realistic goals.

 2. Stay up-to-date on current events.

-This really should be on my “How to Be a Good Citizen” list, but it’s also one of the best kept beauty queen secrets.
+Staying up-to-date on current events should probably be on every How to Be a Good Citizen list, but it’s also one of the best-kept pageant secrets.
 Titleholders are constantly fighting to break through the “I’m a dumb blonde” pretense.
 If you have nothing to say besides what’s going on in reality TV, you’re probably going to perpetuate the stigma, not reverse it.
-Plus, if you’re competing in any form of a scholarship program (think Miss America), you’re just not going to score high in the private interview portion, which makes up 25% of your total score, if you can’t fluidly discuss hot topics.
-Tune in to your favorite news station every morning or for a few minutes before bedtime at night.
+Plus, if you’re competing in any form of a scholarship program (looking at all those Miss America hopefuls), you’re just not going to score high in the private interview portion, which makes up 25% of your total score, if you can’t fluidly discuss hot topics.

-3. Take good care of yourself.
+3. Take care of yourself.